devhulk/tools/README.md

 ## Current Tools

+nodeupdate is meant for rasberry pi, it removes node-red and previous nodejs version then installs most current version of nodejs.

 gitpush uses ```git add -A``` so don't use if you want to only add certain files

 ```
 mongodrop <dbname>
 gitpush <commit message>
+nodeupdate
 ```